rdkcentral/rdk-halif-device_settings/docs/pages/ds-host_halSpec.md

 ### Memory Model

 This interface is not required to allocate any memory.
-Any pointers created by the interface should be cleaned up upon termination.
+Any pointers created by the interface must be cleaned up upon termination.

 ### Power Management Requirements